-For additional details about fund performance over periods longer than a single day in both Ultra and Short Funds, please see the SAI.
+For additional details about fund performance over periods longer than a single day in the Fund, please see the SAI.

-• What it means to you.
-Daily objective Geared Funds, if used properly and in conjunction with the investor's view on the future direction and volatility of the markets, can be useful tools for investors who want to manage their exposure to various markets and market segments.
-Investors should understand the consequences of seeking daily investment results, before fees and expenses, that correspond to the performance of a daily benchmark such as the multiple (i.e., 2x) or inverse multiple (i.e., -2x) of the daily performance of an index for a single day, not for any other period.

-Additionally, investors should recognize that the degree of volatility of a Fund's index can have a dramatic effect on a Fund's longer-term performance.
-The more volatile an index is, the more a Fund's longer-term performance will negatively deviate from a simple multiple (e.g., 2x, -2x) of its index's longer-term return.
-The return of the Fund for a period longer than a single day is the result of its return for each day compounded over the period and usually will differ in amount, and possibly even direction, from the Fund's stated multiple times the return of the Fund's index for the same period.
-For periods longer than a single day, the Fund will lose money if its index's performance is flat over time, and it is possible that the Fund will lose money over time regardless of the performance of its index.
+- What it means for you.
+Daily objective Geared Funds, if used properly and in conjunction with the investor's view on the future direction and volatility of the markets, can be a useful tool for knowledgeable investors who want to manage their exposure to various markets and market segments.
+Investors should understand the consequences of seeking daily investment results, before fees and expenses, that correspond to the daily performance of a benchmark (such as the multiple (i.e., 2x) or inverse multiple (i.e., -2x) of the daily performance of an index), for a single day, not for any other period. - Additionally, investors should recognize that the degree of volatility of a Fund's index can have a dramatic effect on a Fund's longer-term performance.
+The more volatile an index is, the more a Fund's longer-term performance will negatively deviate from the simple multiple (e.g., 2x, -2x) of its index's longer-term return.
+The return of a Fund for a period longer than a single day is the result of its return for each day compounded over the period and usually will differ in amount, and possibly even direction, from a Fund's stated multiple times the return of the Fund's index for the same period.
+For periods longer than a single day, a Fund will lose money if its index's performance is flat over time, and it is possible that the Fund will lose money over time regardless of the performance of its index.
 An investor in the Fund could potentially lose the full value of their investment within a single day.